Squadron Leader Phillip Leslie Irving Archer DFC

 No.421 squadron were less fortunate, losing Squadron Leader Phillip L. I. Archer DFC, and Flying Officer James E. McNamara in the area of St. Omer, France.

 PHILLIP LESLIE IRVING ARCHER was born on the 10th February, 1917, in Bridgetown, Barbados.
-He was the son of Frederick Leslie Archer (a famous cricketer) and Millicent Beryl Archer, of Belleville, Hastings, Barbados.
+He was the son of Frederick Leslie Archer (a famous cricketer) and Millicent Beryl Archer, of Belleville, in the parish of St. Michael, Barbados.
 He had one sister, Margaret Esmee Archer.

 Phillip was educated at The Lodge School, in St.John, Barbados, from 1925-1935 and during this time was a member of the 2nd B.V.
 Cadet Corps.
 In July 1937, (presumably when he was home from University during the Summer recess), Archer served as a “special recruit” Corporal, when the local volunteer forces were called out to help quell riots on the island.
 Two rioters were shot dead and three critically injured between the 26th and 27th July; HMS Apollo landed a platoon of marines to restore order on the 28th.
 During this period there were riots across the Caribbean in response to unemployment and the economic crisis in the colonial economy caused by falling prices for sugar and other agricultural staples.
 This unrest led to welfare reforms across the British Empire.